 - 6 black peppercorns

-- Toss in the mushrooms in batches and blanch in the liquid for 1 minute then remove and dry on kitchen paper.
+- Blanch the mushrooms in the brine in batches for approximately 1 minute then dry on kitchen paper

-- Pack the mushrooms into jars and add a little piece of dried orange peel to each along with a bay leaf and some sprigs of thyme.
+- Pack the mushrooms into sterilised jars and add sprig of thyme, bay leaf and the strip of dried orange peel to each jar

-- Pop on the lids and set aside for 2 weeks to mature.
+- Pop on the lids and let them mature for 2 weeks prior to using them